BroadbandForum/usp-test/index.md

 </figure>
 <h3 id="mandatory-vs.-conditional-mandatory-tests">Mandatory vs. Conditional Mandatory Tests</h3>
 <p>USP contains both required and optional functionality.
 To ensure that all different classes of device can exercise this test suite, tests are divided into “Mandatory” and “Conditional Mandatory”.
 Mandatory tests MUST be passed by any EUT in order to be considered compliant.
 Conditional Mandatory tests MUST be passed by an EUT that implements the feature outlined in the test case.
 This is indicated in each individual test case under the “Functionality Tag”.</p>
+<p>Tests marked as “Not-in-force” in the functionality tag can be ignored for this version of the test plan.</p>
+<h4 id="alternate-parameters-objects-commands-and-events-in-test-procedures">Alternate parameters, objects, commands, and events in test procedures</h4>
-<p>Tests that are conditional mandatory and have a particular parameter, command, event, or profile requirement, a different subject can be substituted that meets the needs of the test.
+<p>For tests that make use of particular parameter, object, command, event to validate the test metrics, a different subject can be substituted that meets the needs of the test.
 For example, if an EUT does not support the Reboot:1 profile, another synchronous operation can be substituted for tests 1.61 and 1.62.</p>
 <h3 id="endpoint-requirements-and-metadata-collection">Endpoint Requirements and Metadata Collection</h3>
 <h4 id="required-profiles">Required Profiles</h4>
 <p>The Device:2 Data Model for USP Agents outlines several profiles that contain data model objects, parameters, commands, and events necessary to the operation of USP.
 In order to be able to perform the tests below, a USP Agent MUST implement, at minimum, the following profiles:</p>